simonzhang00/ripser-plusplus/README.md

 With a Tesla V100 GPU with 32 GB device memory, this should take just a few seconds (e.g. ~2 to 3 seconds).

+### optional benchmarking
 While in the build directory, to compare the performance of Ripser++ with the August 2019 version of [Ripser](https://github.com/Ripser/ripser) and run all 6 datasets provided in the examples directory, type:

 ```
 source run.sh
 ```

+**Note**: you will need a very high end GPU to run run.sh effectively.
+Don't worry about run.sh if you do not have a >20 GB device memory GPU.

 The profiling results should print out.